howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 <Instruction>

-When prompted where (i.e. to which cluster) you want to deploy your service, choose any of the development clusters, e.g. `public-us1` or `public-eu1`.
-(If you have Docker installed, you can also deploy locally.)
+The prisma deploy command starts an interactive process:

+First select the Demo server from the options provided.
+When the browser opens, register with Prisma Cloud and go back to your terminal.

+Then you need to select the region for your demo server.
+Once that’s done, you can just hit enter twice to use the suggested values for service and stage.

 </Instruction>